-If Fortitude Valley is Brisbane’s hippest arts and entertainment district, then TRYP Fortitude Valley Hotel is its coolest choice for accommodation.
+If Fortitude Valley is Brisbane’s hippest arts and entertainment district, then TRYP Fortitude Valley Hotel is the area’s coolest choice for accommodation.
 Located in the heart of The Valley (as the locals call it), TRYP Fortitude Valley Hotel manages to combine street-art, hipster-style with a luxury hotel feel.
 Read on to find out about my two-night stay at Brisbane’s most arty hotel…

 Arriving off a very delayed train from Bundaberg – feeling exhausted, ill and just downright dirty – I navigated my way from Fortitude Valley train station to the muraled-exterior of TRYP Fortitude Valley Hotel on Constance Street.
 Just 10 minutes from Brisbane’s CBD, The Valley is known as the nightlife hub of the city, as well as the dedicated arts and entertainment district.